mila-iqia/DeepDrummer/blog_post/blog_post.md

 which corresponds to the actual improvement for that user.

-In the following plot we compare the distributions of `init_theta` and `final_theta`, using smoothing kernel to represent the pdfs (i.e. it's just a smoothed histogram).
+In the following plot we compare the distributions of `init_theta` and `final_theta`, using smoothing kernel to represent the pdfs (i.e. these are simply smoothed histograms).
-We can visually see that there was a general measurable improvement of the quality of the drum loops over the interactions with the user.
+We can visually see that there was a general measurable improvement of the quality of the drum loops over the course of interacting with the user.

 <div style="width:450px;margin-left:50px;">

 ![init theta and final theta](images/distribution_user_probabilities_of_like_0.07.png)
 </div>

-We can look at the individual differences `delta_theta[i]` as well to see the improvements for each user.
+In the next plot we look at the differences `delta_theta[i]` to see the individual improvement for each user.

 <div style="width:450px;margin-left:50px;">

 ![init theta and final theta](images/distribution_delta_0.04.png)
 </div>

-As can be seen, based on the fact that most of the values in the above diagram are larger than 0.0, there is a clear improvement over the course of training.
+We see a clear improvement over the course of training based on the fact that most of the values in the above diagram are larger than zero.
+Even better news is that we have measured 36% of our participants having an improvement of 0.2 or more.
+We find this to be a convincing argument that DeepDrummer is learning something meaningful from very few interactions with the users despite using very weak priors about musicality.

+## Failure cases

 It's worth acknowledging that, for about 28% of users, no improvement was observed.
+To explain the failure cases,
-Our personal experience with DeepDrummer is that there are certain times where it fails to obtain good early recommendations that would orient it in a promising direction.
-The opposite can also happen if it accidentally lands on a vein of good drum loops and it's going to spend all its time exploring neighbors of those intial drum loops.
+we turn to our own personal experience with DeepDrummer.
+We have observed that there are certain times where it fails to obtain good early recommendations that would orient it in a promising direction.
+This means that the learning process would take longer and no significant progress would be seen during the brief duration of the experiment.
+The opposite can also happen if DeepDrummer accidentally lands on a vein of good drum loops and spends most of its time exploring neighbors of those intial drum loops.
-In the early experiments during the development of DeepDrummer, we found challenging at first to be consistent with what we *liked*.
+In the early experiments during the development of DeepDrummer, we also found challenging at first to make up our minds and be consistent with what we *liked*.

+## About shifting user preferences

+We were very concerned about the possibility that the expressed preferences of users would evolve during the experiment, and that we would mainly capture this shift instead of measuring accurately the improvement of DeepDrummer.

+We found a way to set up our experimental protocol to avoid this phenomenon entirely.
-In terms of actual experimental protocol, we had to split our experiment into an interactive Phase I where learning took place, and an evaluation Phase II during which we presented the user with drum loops for either init/final model at random.
+We split our experiment into an interactive Phase I where learning takes place, and an evaluation Phase II during which we present the user with drum loops for either the initial or final model at random.
-This was done to compensate for possible shifts in the attitude of the users, to make sure that our measurements were not going to be biased positively (or negatively) by the possibility that users might tend to rate drum loops higher (or lower) on average after 10 minutes of clicking.
+In Phase II, the user does not know from which model the drum loops are coming from, so they cannot purposefully or subconsciously try to influence the results.
+The fact that the drum loops from the two models are presented in an intervowen way nullifies the effects the shifting preferences.
 More on this can be found in our paper.

 # Fun samples